-There are twelve Natura 2000 designated sites within 15km of the application site.
-None of these sites are hydrologically connected to the application site.
-These designated areas and their closest points to the proposed development site are summarised in Table 2 and a map showing their locations relative to the application site is shown in Figure 10.
+There are no Natura 2000 designated sites within 15km of the application site of the proposed development.
+There are two sites hydrologically connected to the application site via the Lisnagrat Stream and the River Shannon These designated areas and their closest points to the proposed development site are summarised in Table 2 and a map showing their locations relative to the application site is shown in Figure 10.
 A full description of these sites can be read on the website of the National Parks and Wildlife Service (npws.ie).
 There will be no reduction of designated habitat area.
 There will be no interference with the boundaries of any designated sites.